zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-wls-oke/provision-wls-oke.md

 ## Introduction

-This lab walks you through provisioning the WebLogic Infrastructure on OKE by leveraging the OCI Marketplace.
+This lab walks you through provisioning the WebLogic Infrastructure on OKE by leveraging the OCI marketplace.

 Estimated Lab Time: 30 minutes